 - You can enlarge the map by clicking on it.

-- Abuhav Synagogue is located on Simtat Abuhav, and it is marked as #20 on the map above.
+- This synagogue is located on Simtat Abuhav and is marked as #20 on the map above.

-If you are interested in directions and parking, then check out my guide to Safed.
+If you are interested in directions and parking, check out my guide to Safed.

 Here are the approximate opening hours: